NxPKG/khulnasoft-docs/content/r2/get-started.md

 {{</tab>}}
 {{</tabs>}}

-2. [Authenticate Wrangler](/workers/wrangler/commands/#login) to enable deployments to Cloudflare.
-When Wrangler automatically opens your browser to display Cloudflare’s consent screen, select **Allow** to send the API Token to Wrangler.
+2. [Authenticate Wrangler](/workers/wrangler/commands/#login) to enable deployments to Khulnasoft.
+When Wrangler automatically opens your browser to display Khulnasoft’s consent screen, select **Allow** to send the API Token to Wrangler.

 ```txt
 wrangler login